Cognitive Behavioral Therapy (CBT)

 CBT is Active, Collaborative, and Empowering

-CBT is not about just venting — it’s about learning tools you can actually use.
-You’ll be an active participant in the process, and I’ll guide you with curiosity, compassion, and structure.
-We’ll set goals together and check in along the way, so you can feel confident in the progress you’re making.
+CBT is not just about venting, it’s about learning practical tools you can use in your everyday life.
+Therapy is a collaborative process, and I’ll guide you with curiosity, compassion, and structure as we work toward the changes you want to see.
+We’ll set goals together and check in along the way so you can feel confident in the progress you’re making.

 What is CBT?